opensearch-project/documentation-website/CONTRIBUTING.md

 1. Edit the Markdown files that you want to change.

 1. When you save a file, marvel as Jekyll automatically rebuilds the site and refreshes your web browser.
-This process can take anywhere from 10 to 30 seconds.
+This process can take  60--90 seconds.

 1. When you're happy with how everything looks, commit, [sign off](https://github.com/src-d/guide/blob/9171d013c648236c39faabcad8598be3c0cf8f56/developer-community/fix-DCO.md#how-to-prevent-missing-sign-offs-in-the-future), push your changes to your fork, and submit a pull request.